 Around the world, the training and resources women like Halima, Sahara and Aichatou receive through Mercy Corps are allowing them to improve their families’ lives and create change in their communities.

-Now, they can begin to realize the future they may have only dreamed about.
+Now, they can begin to realise the future they may have only dreamed about.
 Sahara sends her children to school.
 Aichatou hopes that her children will study to become “health agents.”
 And Halima aspires that her son will grow up healthy, and become an engineer.

 Empowered by her experiences, Halima is confident that the work she and other women do will continue to improve lives.